awsdocs/amazon-ecr-user-guide/doc_source/Repositories.md

 # Amazon ECR private repositories<a name="Repositories"></a>

-Amazon Elastic Container Registry \(Amazon ECR\) provides API operations to create, monitor, and delete image repositories and set permissions that control who can access them\.
+\(\) provides API operations to create, monitor, and delete image repositories and set permissions that control who can access them\.
 You can perform the same actions in the **Repositories** section of the Amazon ECR console\.
 Amazon ECR also integrates with the Docker CLI, so that you push and pull images from your development environments to your repositories\.

 **Topics**
 + [Repository concepts](#repository-concepts)